duplocloud/terraform-provider-duplocloud/docs/resources/rds_instance.md

 - **allocated_storage** (Number) (Required unless a `snapshot_id` is provided) The allocated storage in gigabytes.
 - **db_subnet_group_name** (String) Name of DB subnet group.
 DB instance will be created in the VPC associated with the DB subnet group.
 - **deletion_protection** (Boolean) If the DB instance should have deletion protection enabled.The database can't be deleted when this value is set to `true`.
 This setting is not applicable for document db cluster instance.
 Defaults to `false`.
 - **enable_logging** (Boolean) Whether or not to enable the RDS instance logging.
 This setting is not applicable for document db cluster instance.
-Defaults to `false`.
 - **encrypt_storage** (Boolean) Whether or not to encrypt the RDS instance storage.
 - **engine_version** (String) The database engine version to use the for the RDS instance.
 If you don't know the available engine versions for your RDS instance, you can use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) to retrieve a list.